TheBatMatt/Movie-Genie/README.md

 ## The Movie Genie

 Have you ever heard about a movie, were debating if you wanted to see it, but wanted to see more than just a rating from your typical critic?
 Well, we have just the application for you!
 Rub the lamp, and have your wish fulfilled!
 The Movie Genie is an application made with a lot of determination, that will alow you to search for any movie you want and see quick reviews, a user-rating and plot-outline.
 Super useful, right?
-Just type out whatever movie you want in the searc box and your set!
+Just type out whatever movie you want in the search box and your set!

 ## Future Plans